 You must also ensure that you have a record of all events concerning the personal data you store, and receive real-time alerts when it is accessed/used in a manner that would be deemed suspicious.

-Having this information at your fingertips will make it significantly easier to respond to SAR’s, and demonstrate compliance to the supervisory authorizes, thus avoiding potentially costly fines.
+Having this information at your fingertips will make it significantly easier to respond to SAR’s, and demonstrate compliance to the supervisory authorities, thus avoiding potentially costly fines.